 - Overload During inverter and standby operation, the inverter monitors the DC and AC current levels.
-In the event of a short-circuit or an overload condition for more than a few seconds, the inverter will shut down.
-To start operating after this fault, the inverter must be restarted (turned back on) once the inverter's AC loads are reduced/removed. - Over-temperature If internal power components begin to exceed their safe operating temperature level, the inverter will shut down to protect itself from damage.
+In the event of a short-circuit or an overload condition for more than a few seconds, the inverter shuts down.
+To start operating after this fault, the inverter must be restarted (turned back on) once the inverter's AC loads are reduced/removed. - Over-temperature If internal power components begin to exceed their safe operating temperature level, the inverter shuts down to protect itself from damage.
 The inverter's status LED turns off to indicate the over-temperature fault condition.
 The inverter automatically restarts after the unit cools down. - Internal Fault The inverter continually monitors several internal components and the processor communications.
-If a condition occurs that does not allow proper internal operation, the inverter will shut down to protect itself and the connected loads.
-The inverter will need to be reset to start operating refer to Section 4.3 for information on resetting the inverter.
+If a condition occurs that does not allow proper internal operation, the inverter shuts down to protect itself and the connected loads.
+The inverter needs to be reset to start operating-refer to Section 4.4 for information on resetting the inverter.

-Inverter battery turn Inverter Model
+I nverter Model

-ON/OFF Levels MS2000/MS2012 MS2812 MS4024
+Inverter battery turn ON/OFF Levels MS2000-G/ MS2012-G MS2812-G MS4024-G

-HBCO >16.8 VDC >16.8 VDC >33.8 VDC
+НВСО >16.9 VDC >16.9 VDC >33.8 VDC

-HBCI 16.5 VDC 16.5 VDC 33.2 VDC
+HBCI 16.6 VDC 16.6 VDC 33.2 VDC

 LBCI 12.5 VDC 12.5 VDC 25.0 VDC

 LBCO (1 minute delay) 10.0 VDC (9.0 - 12.2 VDC) 10.0 VDC (9.0 - 12.2 VDC) 20.0 VDC (18.0 - 24.4 VDC)

 LBCO (immediate) 8.5 VDC 8.5 VDC 17.0 VDC